-This introductory non-accredited course is the first stage in your English learning journey at Adult Skills and Community Learning.
-It's designed to help you develop your skills and confidence in reading, writing, speaking, listening and communicating in English, so what you study will be appropriate to your needs and you’ll be able to progress onto a level of functional English that is right for you.
+This course is the first stage to your English journey.
+It's not accredited but will help you move towards an accredited course.
+It's designed to help you build your skills and confidence in the English language.
+This includes reading, writing, speaking, listening and communicating.
+What you study will be catered to your needs.
+You’ll be able to progress onto a level of functional English that's right for you.

 This course will enable you to:

 Move into a Functional Skills English course where you can gain accreditation for your learning.
-Functional English courses are available at Entry level, where the emphasis is on developing practical, transferable skills in English, or at levels 1 and 2, where you'll learn how to apply your skills effectively to a range of purposes in the workplace and in other real-life situations.
+Functional English courses are available at Entry level.
+The emphasis here is on building practical, transferable skills in English.
+At levels 1 and 2, you'll learn how to apply your skills effectively to a range of purposes.
+This would be in the workplace and in other real-life situations.

-You will also develop the following skills for work:
+You will also build the following skills for work: